Dobefu/DLiteScript/docs/content/docs/standard-library/math/tan.md

 +++
 title = 'math.tan'
 linkTitle = 'tan'
-description = 'Returns the tangent of an angle in radians.' weight = 0 draft = false
+description = 'Calculate the tangent of an angle in radians.
+Return the trigonometric tangent value for mathematical and geometric calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++